Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 The first step is to mount my dead disk image on my system so it can be accessed by Velociraptor.
-Since this is a `vmdk` image, I can use vmware to mount a "flat" image easily:
+Since this is a `vmdk` image, I can use `vmware-mount` to mount a "flat" image easily:

 ```
 $ sudo vmware-mount -f /vmware/TestVM/Windows\ 10\ x64.vmdk /mnt